zacboz/map-challenge/README.md

 ## Description

-This challenge is half-puzzle, half-demonstration of skill – the problem is not self-evident, and will take investigation.
+This challenge is half-puzzle, half-demonstration of skill – the problem is not self-evident.
+Lean on problem-solving over code.

 Generate a map of the United States using **plain** HTML, CSS, and Javascript, making each state clickable.
 Here is your working example:

 https://teachbanzai.com/teachers/curriculum